Life turned upside down

 In the former mode, sometimes naming the truth of our common humanity in the workplace can break down the barriers between us and can underline simply and profoundly the fact that in many ways spirituality is simply the holding of our whole selves in kindness and truth.
 I’ve often used the following poem by well-known Irish Poet and Theologian, Pádraig Ó Tuama in work team contexts:

 The result is often a softening of the mood in the room; it serves as a reminder that we are all terribly and wonderfully human – the same and yet different, held in the common need to be loved and to love – and here at work together for some common purpose hopefully a little more than just to earn a living.

 At times of loss and grief in the workplace, a carefully selected poem can also help name and release the emotional tightness and hesitation that often accompanies such times in a staff team.
 I’ve used the poem above in this way, but simpler and shorter poems such as this one by Leunig have also worked well:

 Awakening spirituality without actually naming it, is one of the delightful functions of professional spiritual care.
 But the connectedness, sense of belonging and purpose, and focus on a meaningful life that describes an inclusive and relational model of spirituality is something that all of us can relate to.

-In a faith-based organisation such as the one I currently work with, invoking and encouraging reflective spaces, using poetry and images to connect people to themselves and each other in this way both honours and integrates the foundational religious story at the heart of our work.
+In a faith-based organisation such as the one I (previously) worked with, invoking and encouraging reflective spaces, using poetry and images to connect people to themselves and each other in this way both honours and integrates the foundational religious story at the heart of our work.
 It does this however, in an inclusive way that invites people both in and outside of the religious world to a deeper spiritual journey and sensitivity and that can only result in a better workplace for all.

 David Whyte, Crossing the Unknown Sea: Work as a Pilgrimage of Identity, Penguin, New York: 2001, p5.